QuetzalcoutlDev/sakura-script/docs/README.md

 Install the extension by going to the "Extensions" menu, clicking on the ellipsis (...), and selecting "Install from VSIX"

-Or you can download the extension from the Visual Studio Code extension marketplace.
+Or you can download the extension from the Visual Studio Code Marketplace.

 - For GDevelop:
     - You must install the Sakura Dialog System extension in your project [download it here](https://github.com/QuetzalcoutlDev/SakuraDialogSystemGD/releases/)